oniichanx/backupfont/README.md

 # backupfont

-install in .local/share/fonts/
+add this in .local/share/fonts/

-if you dont have folder font you can make new one
+if you dont have folder (fonts) you can make new one

 and when you just add done
 run this command